Last updated: June 20th 2025

 • Considering the possibility to introduce minimum shares or quotas of renewable hydrogen or its derivatives in specific end-use sectors.

-In addition to the establishment of a regulatory framework, funding will also be made available.
-Firstly, the European Clean Hydrogen Alliance (ECH2A) has built a clear pipeline of viable investment projects, providing a broad forum to coordinate investment by all stakeholders and engage civil society, and facilitate cooperation in a range of large investment projects, including IPCEI projects.
-It will be supported by the Strategic Investment Facility under InvestEU and the ETS Innovation Fund.
-Then, the EU’s recovery plan, Next Generation EU, which provide for funding opportunities, especially via InvestEU, the Recovery and Resilience Facility, the increase in Cohesion funding via REACT-EU, and the Just Transition Mechanism.
-It will also develop a pilot scheme for a Carbon Contracts for Difference (CCfD) programme.
-Finally, it will bolster direct and transparent, market-based support schemes.
+In addition to creating a regulatory framework, funding will be available.
+Firstly, the European Clean Hydrogen Alliance (ECH2A) has developed a pipeline of investment projects, providing a forum for coordinating investment and facilitating cooperation on large projects, including four IPCEI projects.
+It will be supported by InvestEU's Strategic Investment Facility and the ETS Innovation Fund.
+The EU’s recovery plan, Next Generation EU, offers funding opportunities through InvestEU, the Recovery and Resilience Facility, increased Cohesion funding via REACT-EU, and the Just Transition Mechanism.
+Additionally, it will develop a Carbon Contracts for Difference (CCfD) pilot programme and enhance market-based support schemes.

 Finally, on the international dimension, the European Commission wants to strengthen EU leadership in international fora and develop the hydrogen mission within the mandate of Mission Innovation (MI2).
 It will set out closer cooperation with Southern and Eastern neighbouring countries (including Ukraine) and with the African Union.
-On top of that, it will strive to establish the euro as the benchmark currency for hydrogen trade.
+On top of that, it strives to establish the euro as the benchmark currency for hydrogen trade.

 What’s in it for hydrogen?

-Links to the original document and additional information:
+Links to Legislation and additional information:

 Hydrogen Strategy – European Commission Communication COM(2020) 301 final